BYRIO/krita-webdoc-zh/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_20.png

-It's recommended to save out your file as a png, and preferably in it's own folder.
+It's recommended to save out your file as a png, and preferably in its own folder.
 Krita can currently only export png sequences.

 .. image:: /images/en/Introduction_to_animation_21.png